Bite-sized Next.js

 What you will gain after the course

-• We'll explore most concepts from Page Router to App Router.
+• We will explore most concepts, from the Page Router to the App Router.

-• We'll explore various concepts such as Server Components, page routing, layout configuration, data fetching, streaming, and deployment
+• We explore various concepts such as server components, page routing, layout configuration, data fetching, streaming, and deployment.

 로드맵안내_넥스트